fl4p/batmon-ha/doc/BMSes.md

 * Resistance of wires included (red): ~45mOhm
 * Balance Current Positive: SuperCap->Cell_LO (charging the lowest cell from super cap)
 * Balance Current Negative: Cell_HI->SuperCap (discharging the highest cell to super cap)
+* Make sure to set the "Hardware Overvoltage Protection" and "Hardware undervoltage Protection", otherwise you can override the protection using the switches in the app
+* Over-charge in some rare conditions
+* Problems

 ## JK BMS
 * When UVP is reached the BMS shutsdown overnight and needs an activation (i.e. the epever mppt will not start)
+* Poor current sensor design, "Abnormal current sensor", frequent interrupts
 * Weird Bluetooth (Android app doesnt work?, Need to scan & retry on RPI)
 * Insecure! built-in Bluetooth, PIN is validated client-side (is publicly readable in device info)
 * https://github.com/NEEY-electronic/JK/tree/JK-BMS